MI2CAST/causalBuilder/index.md

       }
     }
     else if(element.type == 'select-one'){
-       //when the type of metadata about a biological state is selected AND if the checkbox of the biological state is checked, add the type to the corresponding key in the panel. stateCheckbox = $(element).parent().find('input:checkbox')[0];
+       //when the type of metadata about a biological modification is selected AND if the checkbox of the biological modification is checked, add the type to the corresponding key in the panel. stateCheckbox = $(element).parent().find('input:checkbox')[0];
        panelState[stateCheckbox.id.substring(0, stateCheckbox.id.length-1)].push(element.options[element.selectedIndex].value) ;
        document.getElementById(element.id).disabled = true;